Prievidza: 19th and 20th centuries

 Since the end of the 19th century and the beginning of the 20th century, industry started to grow, as the railways to Prievidza were constructed.
 During World War II, the city was one of the centres of partisans.
 On 4 April 1945, Prievidza was captured by troops of the Soviet 40th Army.
 Since the end of the war, the population has grown enormously from 5,000 inhabitants to around 53,000 inhabitants, as industry grew.
 Prievidza became the home of many miners and workers that found employment in the coal mines located in nearby village Cigeľ and towns Handlová and Nováky.

 Geography

-Prievidza lies at an altitude of 280 m above sea level and covers an area of 43.06 km2.
 The city is near the smaller town of Bojnice, sharing a public transport system.
 The valley of the Nitra River, in which the city lies, is surrounded by mountain ranges on all sides, in the west Strážov Mountains, in the north Malá Fatra, in the east Žiar and in the south Vtáčnik.
 Prievidza is the eleventh largest city in Slovakia.
 It is located around 60 km south of Žilina, 69 km east of the regional capital Trenčín and 158 km from capital city of Slovakia Bratislava (by road).